wenh123/depth-reader-js/README.md

 [Intel Developer Zone](https://software.intel.com/en-us/articles/the-extensible-device-metadata-xdm-specification-version-10).

-:exclamation: This library does not currently parse all metadata described by the spec as it only extracts the primary RGB image and the depthmap image.
-However, it is hoped that this project will evolve into a generic reader and possibly a writer as well in the near future.
+:exclamation: This library does not currently parse all metadata described by the spec.
+However, it's hoped that this project will evolve into a generic reader and possibly a writer as well in the near future.

 This library may be used in both browser and Node.js projects, but some tests fail if run inside PhantomJS.